yslen7/Djangoresume/README.md

 ## Installation
 This repository uses a PostgreSQL database.
 The data for my CV has been dumped to resume/fictures/data.json.
-I suggest setting up a virtual environment for python 3.4, installing PostgreSQL, and a database user.
+I suggest setting up a virtual environment for python 3.4, installing PostgreSQL, create a database user, and set up a couple of secret keys and passwords.

-### PostgreSQL
+#### PostgreSQL
- as follows (in linux):
+Install PostgreSQL and create a database user as follows (in linux):
 <pre>
 sudo apt-get install python-pip python-dev libpq-dev postgresql postgresql-contrib sudo -u postgres psql